truonghuy1011/DetectSpeed_and_DataVisualization/README.md

 5. Read [OpenCV documentation](https://docs.opencv.org/master/)

 6. Before opening a new issue, read the FAQ below and have a look at the other issues which are already open.

+7. Download the other open source software to support for work
+     - Visual Studio Code 1.47.3
+     - Python 3.0
+     - Cmake 3.18.4
+     - Dlib
+     - Numpy
+     - Matplotlib

+## Data Visualization